terraform-google-modules/terraform-google-kubernetes-engine/examples/simple_fleet_app_operator_permissions/README.md

 To provision this example, run the following from within this directory:
 - `terraform init` to get the plugins
-- `terraform apply -target google_service_account.service_account` to prepare a service account as for the app operator.
 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure